redis/redis-doc/topics/replication.md

 Redis uses by default asynchronous replication, which being low latency and high performance, is the natural replication mode for the vast majority of Redis use cases.
-However Redis replicas asynchronously acknowledge the amount of data they received periodically with the master.
+However, Redis replicas asynchronously acknowledge the amount of data they received periodically with the master.
 So the master does not wait every time for a command to be processed by the replicas, however it knows, if needed, what replica already processed what command.
-This allows to have optional synchronous replication.
+This allows having optional synchronous replication.

 Synchronous replication of certain data can be requested by the clients using the `WAIT` command.
 However `WAIT` is only able to ensure that there are the